vktr274/computer-vision-image-correction-enhancement/README.md

 ![Original Grayscale and Delta Image Thresholding](images/orig_vs_delta_otsu.png)

-However, we do not see a significant difference between the original grayscale image and the delta image after thresholding.
+We do not see a significant change between the original grayscale image and the delta image after thresholding.
+However, the darker and lighter nuclei than the one we calculated means from are captured worse in the delta image.